Pauullamm/OpenAI_Pill_Checker/README.md

 Problem:

-There is currently no publicly available pill-identifying software which identifies tablets/capsules based on their appearance.
+There is currently no publicly available pill-identifying software in the UK which identifies tablets/capsules and their manufacturers based on their appearance.
 Furthermore, there are no publicly available and up-to-date images of medicines that may be used to train image models.
 This project is a Jupyter notebook which handles text descriptions of tablets and capsules as an alternative.

 ## Usage